Fortune Wins Review

 Native iOS and Android apps both exist, which is more than sibling Zula offers (Zula is mobile-web only).
 Convenience advantage on its face.
 The honest part: the operator record shows App Store rating at 3.3.
 That's mid.

 Not a disaster, not a glowing endorsement either, somewhere between "works fine for most users" and "you'll find issues if you grind on it."
 For comparison, top-rated US sweeps apps tend to clear 4.5+.
-The 3.3 likely reflects a mix of legitimate app bugs, redemption-frustration reviews, and the standard one-star spam any play-adjacent app accumulates.
+The 3.3 likely reflects a mix of legitimate app bugs, redemption-frustration reviews, and the standard one-star spam any gaming-adjacent app accumulates.

 The Google Play package is still com.sgllc.fortunecoins, the legacy namespace from before the rebrand.
 Cosmetic, not functional.
 The affiliate tracking domain (track.fortunecoins.fun) is the same kind of pre-rebrand artifact.